mjsalerno/UnoBot/README.md

 The bot connects to an IRC server/channel and allows members of the channel to play a game of uno.
 It also has an AI so it can play too.

+## Requirements

+1. You must have Java 1.7 JDK or higher installed.
+2. The Java bin folder must be in your classpath if you are running windows.

 ## Installation

 1. open the config.ini file